Lorraine Hansberry: Early life and family

-Lorraine Hansberry has many notable relatives including director and playwright Shauneille Perry, whose eldest child is named after her.
+Lorraine Hansberry has many notable relatives, including director and playwright Shauneille Perry, whose eldest child is named after her.
 Her grandniece is the actress Taye Hansberry.
-Her cousin is the flutist, percussionist, and composer Aldridge Hansberry.
+Her cousin is the flautist, percussionist, and composer Aldridge Hansberry.

 Hansberry was the godmother to Nina Simone's daughter Lisa.

 Education and political involvement

 Hansberry graduated from Betsy Ross Elementary in 1944 and from Englewood High School in 1948.
 She attended the University of Wisconsin–Madison, where she immediately became politically active with the Communist Party USA and integrated a dormitory.
 Hansberry's classmate Bob Teague remembered her as "the only girl I knew who could whip together a fresh picket sign with her own hands, at a moment's notice, for any cause or occasion".

 She worked on Henry A. Wallace's Progressive Party presidential campaign in 1948, despite her mother's disapproval.
 She spent the summer of 1949 in Mexico, studying painting at the University of Guadalajara.